 This new indicator is one of the statutory reablement indicators that monitors outcomes after a period of reablement.
 The service aims to reable people and promote their independence.
-This measure provides evidence of a good outcome in delaying dependency and supporting recovery.
-Of the residents who received reablement, around three quarters (75%) were reabled and did not require long term support from adult social care.
+A high percentage for this measure provides evidence of a good outcome in delaying dependency and supporting recovery.
+Of the residents who received reablement in quarter 3, 72% were reabled and did not require long term support from adult social care.
 No target has been set for this indicator as this is newly reported.
-Performance is below end of year performance last year, however the data this year is more robust as more people are receiving reablement compared to quarter 1 last year.
-Q1 performance is similar to the London 2021/22 performance (London 73%, England 78%).
+Performance is below end of year performance last year, however the data this year is more robust as more people are receiving reablement compared to quarter 3 last year.
+Reablement has also increased the cohort of people seen to include community and mental health referrals, and residents with increased needs.
+This will have an initial impact on the outcomes achieved.
+Q3 performance is similar to the London 2022/23 performance (London 74%, England 78%).